Mental Health Support and Resources

 counselling services, and can occur one-on-one or in a group setting.

-Accessing peer support and self help at Conestoga
+Accessing peer support and self-help at Conestoga

 Help a student

 Are you worried about a friend's well-being?
 Often asking them if they need someone to talk to, and taking the time to listen, is a great first step to providing them with help.
-We suggest connecting with the Peer Support Navigator for advice, or encouraging your friend to connect with one of the
+We suggest connecting with the Peer Support Navigator for advice or encouraging your friend to connect with one of the

-on-campus wellness services
+college wellness services

 If you are concerned your friend is in immediate danger of harming themselves or others, please refer to our